Keep up the great work!

 Project Summary:

+This project didn't cost anything but a little time and creativity.
 While teaching George Orwell's "Animal Farm" and the importance of free speech, I wanted students to experience life inside of a police state.
 To accomplish this, I coordinated with fellow educators, administrators, and security officers in order to stage my own arrest.
 Mid-lecture.
 In front of the entire class.
+This hidden camera footage shows the highlights of how this lesson unfolded across six class sections over the course of three instructional days.

 Project Name: